estar21/Getting-and-Cleaning-Data/README.md

 [The source data for this project can be found here.](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

-###Project Summary
-An R script, run_analysis.R has been created to do the following:
+The project requires students to write an R script, run_analysis.R to do the following:

 1. Merge the training and the test sets to create one data set.
 2. Extract only the measurements on the mean and standard deviation for each measurement.